-10 Greatest Movies That Are Actually Set in Canada
+10 Must-Watch Movies That Are Actually Set in Canada

 Canada doesn’t always get to play itself in the movies, but when it does, it often threatens to steal the show.
 From Videodrome to Scott Pilgrim vs. the World, these 10 films celebrate the beauty and bustle of the Great White North.

 Great Movies Set in Canada

 One of the most critically-acclaimed movies set in Canada, director Atom Egoyan’s Oscar-nominated The Sweet Hereafter follows the aftermath of a horrific school bus crash that kills 14 children.
 Mitchell Stephens, a lawyer played expertly by the late Ian Holm, arrives in Sam Dent, B.C., and tries to persuade the grieving parents to file a class action lawsuit against the town.
 The city of Merritt and community of Spences Bridge—both located in British Columbia—were used as stand-ins for the fictional town, and their peaceful landscapes contrast beautifully with the emotional horror taking place on-screen.